Faculty & Staff

 Phone: (765) 998-4399

-Specialties: Academic Freedom, History of Higher Education, Moral and Spiritual Formation of Students, Nature and Practice of Scholarship, Religion and Higher Education, Theology as an Academic Discipline
+Specialties: History of Higher Education, Intercollegiate Athletics, the Practice of Scholarship, Religion and Higher Education

 Major Career Accomplishments: